oresttokovenko/oresttokovenko.github.io/_posts/0000-00-00-anki_python.markdown

 ### Leveraging GPT-4 and LangChain for Flashcard Creation

 To begin, I utilized OpenAI's GPT-4 to generate Q&A pairs from my Java book's content.
 The process involved submitting a prompt to GPT-4 containing the text I aimed to understand, as well as my prompt.
 For this task, I utilized a few handy libraries and tools.
 The LangChain library, which hosts PydanticOutputParser and Pydantic BaseModel, helped facilitate data validation.
-This ensured that the output from GPT-4 conformed to my specified schema and was parsed into structured data.
+This ensured that the output from GPT-4 conformed to my specified JSON array schema and was parsed into structured data.

 ```python
 class FlashCard(BaseModel):